sbcd90/machine-learning-rest-server/README.md

 ml_model_rest_server
 ====================

-This project implements a rest server on top of Tensorflow serving written in pure C++.
+This project implements a common rest server which can serve tensorflow-serving & xgboost models.

 Architecture
 ============